grafana/grafana/docs/sources/datasources/prometheus.md

 All lists in the metrics browser have a search field above them to quickly filter for metrics or labels that match a certain string.
 The values section only has one search field.
 Its filtering applies to all labels to help you find values across labels once they have been selected, for example, among your labels `app`, `job`, `job_name` only one might with the value you are looking for.

-Once you are happy with your query, you can click on "Use query" to run the query.
-The button "Use as rate query" will add a `rate(...)[$__interval]` around your query to help write queries for counter metrics.
+Once you are satisfied with your query, click "Use query" to run the query.
+The button "Use as rate query" adds a `rate(...)[$__interval]` around your query to help write queries for counter metrics.
 The "Validate selector" button will check with Prometheus how many time series are available for that selector.

 Limitations: The metrics browser has a hard limit of 10,000 labels (keys) and 50,000 label values (including metric names).
 If Prometheus returns more results the browser will continue functioning, but the result sets will be cut off above those limits.